Skip to main content

 This outward-looking approach fits naturally inside the ADF.
 The ‘me–us–all’ model ties personal reflection to team practice and then to this broader engagement.

-A clear example of this can be seen in the culture that developed at the Australian Defence Force Academy in the years leading up to 2011.
-Small instances of unacceptable behaviour, sexual harassment and bullying were repeatedly downplayed or left unaddressed.
+The Broderick Review, the independent inquiry led by Sex Discrimination Commissioner Elizabeth Broderick (Australian Human Rights Commission) into the treatment of women at the Australian Defence Force Academy, showed exactly how these issues can build up through a series of small missteps.
+The report details how small instances of unacceptable behaviour, sexual harassment and bullying were repeatedly downplayed or left unaddressed.
 Over time these individual missteps became normalised within parts of the academy environment.
 Warnings and complaints were often not taken seriously enough, and a pattern of tolerance gradually took hold.
 It was only when a major incident brought the issue into public view that the full extent of the cultural problem became clear.
-The subsequent Broderick Review showed how these accumulated small failures had created a much deeper cultural issue.17
+The Review demonstrated how these accumulated small failures had created a much deeper systemic cultural issue.17

-The doctrine also reminds us that the ADF itself is not one uniform culture.
+The doctrine also reminds us that the ADF itself is not one single culture.
 Army, Navy, Air Force, Space and Cyber elements each carry their own assumptions about pace, authority, risk and how decisions should be made.
-These differences are practical rather than theoretical.
-They directly affect how intent is interpreted and how coordination actually happens in joint operations.
+These differences can directly affect how intent is interpreted and how coordination actually happens in joint operations.
 Joint structures do not magically erase those gaps.
 They have to be actively understood.
 Otherwise procedures take over and discussions about authority and risk end up talking past each other.

-Cultural intelligence carries real ethical weight as well.
-Military culture quietly frames what looks normal, acceptable or even invisible in moral choices.
-Greater awareness sharpens your judgment but also reveals the blind spots in your own perspective.
-In today’s world every action can be scrutinised instantly through media, alliances and public opinion.
+This same cultural intelligence also has significant ethical implications.
+Military culture shapes what looks normal or acceptable in moral choices.
+Greater awareness sharpens judgment but also reveals blind spots in one’s own perspective.
+In today’s information environment, ADF actions can rapidly come under intense scrutiny by the media and public opinion.
 Legitimacy is fragile.
 The doctrine’s emphasis on making sure ADF conduct matches Defence Values is therefore not abstract.
 It is deeply practical.
 Reputational damage is not some vague worry.
-It directly limits operational freedom, erodes partner trust and undercuts political support.
+It directly limits operational freedom by eroding partner trust and political support.

 ADF-P-0 Culture in the Profession of Arms does not pretend culture is a magic solution for every operational challenge.
 Instead it positions culture as the very backdrop against which every military action plays out.
 Technical prowess without the ability to read the human context invites mistakes.
 Good intentions without cultural insight can easily create unintended harm.
 Cultural intelligence reduces those risks by shaping how situations are assessed and how force is used.
 It influences not only the decisions themselves but how those decisions are understood inside the force and seen from outside.
 Over time those everyday choices build the organisation’s reputation.
 Culture does not determine every outcome, but it powerfully tilts whether a force moves toward success, slips into failure, or ends up trapped in an ethical tangle that is hard to escape.